|For a summary of Malawi’s review at the second cycle please click here.|

 12. The Centre for the Development of People (CDP) reported that the Malawi Government through the Ministry of Information and Civic Education issued a press release condemning homosexuality and organizations fighting for the rights of MSM (men having sex with men).
 This homophobia had also reportedly been propagated by the media which had demonized gay issues.

-III.
-References and recommendations made during the UPR Working Group
+IV.
+References to SOGIESC issues during the Working Group review

 39. In response to advance questions raised by Denmark, the Czech Republic, the United Kingdom, Norway and the Netherlands regarding homophobia, Malawi stated that it had no plans to legalize homosexuality.
 The wishes of the people of Malawi in this regard should be respected.
 It noted that there was no international consensus on gay rights or on the right of gay persons to marry.
 Malawi should not be unduly singled out and unnecessarily pressured to legalize homosexuality.
 Malawi recalled that a resolution on gay rights considered for adoption by the United Nations in 2008 had been defeated.